-But according to Andrew Wheeler, MD, chief of metabolic and bariatric surgery, some of the most commonly reported weight loss and fitness tips don’t hold up against scientific research.
+But according to Andrew Wheeler, MD, chief of metabolic and bariatric surgery, some of the most common weight loss and fitness tips don’t hold up under scrutiny.

-"Diet fads are just that, a fad," Wheeler said.
-"Long term sustainable weight loss requires changes that can last long into the future, leading to meaningful weight loss.
+"Diet fads are just that — a fad," Wheeler said.
+"Long-term, sustainable weight loss requires changes that can last long into the future.
 Quick weight loss that comes because of a fad diet often fails because it is not sustainable."

 Myth 1: Small, sustained changes in activity level will produce large, long-term weight loss.

 This myth often sounds like, “Get in the habit of parking your car far away from a store entrance,” or “Take the stairs instead of the elevator.”
-While this isn’t bad advice, it won’t produce significant weight loss.
+Although it isn’t bad advice, it won’t produce significant weight loss.
 The myth suggests a person who increases her activity by walking one extra mile a day will burn an additional 100 calories each day.
-If that person eats exactly 3,500 calories every day, adding one mile of walking should equate to a 50 pound weight loss over five years.
+If that person eats exactly 3,500 calories every day, adding one mile of walking should equate to a 50-pound weight loss over five years.
 However, research shows that when people follow this, their actual weight loss is about 10 pounds over five years.